asztyber/wdn-sa-benchmark/README.md

 ## Assets

 * `networks` - water network structures in .inp format (used as na input for conversion to structural model)

+  Additionally L-TOWN network was provided in two versions: L-TOWN (original) and L-TOWN_simplified (skeletonized).
+The file L-TOWN_simplified_node_name_map.json provides a mapping from the nodes of the original network to the nodes of the simplified one.

 * `structural_models` - structural models for the water networks.
 The naming convention is as follows:
 [network name]\_[number of pressure sensors]\_[number of flow sensors]\_[number of leaks] Structural model is saved in json format as a dictionary with fields: